inesachour/Kerberos_Auth/README.md

 ```
 ![postgres db](images/postgresql/2.png)

+> **Note :** "listen_addresses = '*'" means that the PostgreSQL server will listen on all available IP addresses and hostnames for incoming connections.

 In the file pg_hba.conf we add the following line
 ```
 # IPv4 local connections:
 hostgssenc  safa   safa  192.168.56.0/24    gss include_realm=0 krb_realm=INSAT.TN
 ```
 ![postgres db](images/postgresql/3.png)

+> **Note :** the added line specify that GSSAPI encryption should be used for the communication with the specified host 'safa' on the specified IP adress range '192.168.56.0/24' using the Kerberos realm 'INSAT.TN' for authentication.

 After these chagements we execute this command to restart the service
 ```